-Reasons for converting macOS Mojave or High Sierra .app to .DMG or .ISO
+Main reasons for converting macOS to .DMG or .ISO

-- The macOS in DMG format let to quickly create Install DVDs and bootable USB installers in a few minutes.
+- With a macOS installer in DMG format, you can quickly create Install DVDs and bootable USB installers in a few minutes.

 - When you convert macOS Install .app to ISO format, you may* use it for running macOS on Windows PCs (Hackintosh).

-Convert macOS Installer .APP to .DMG bootable image
+Convert macOS Installer .APP to bootable .DMG or ISO

-- The system now starts converting the macOS installer (.app) on your USB to bootable .DMG file.
+- The system will start converting the folder which has macOS installer files to the bootable .DMG file.

-How to convert macOS .dmg to .iso format.
+How to convert macOS installer [app] to ISO format